Lot Codes and Decoded Products

 • Specify that the lot identification system be based on the brand manufacturer’s original lot code, which should be determined in each case by the producer, manufacturer or packager of the prepacked food.
 This specification is critical to ensuring that an importer, reseller or retailer cannot add a sticker with their own “lot identification” to cover the one originally put on the bottle during the production process, thereby nullifying the use of such an identification system for traceability purposes.

-• Specify that tampering with / removing lot identification is illegal and that strict sanctions are foreseen to restrict the sale of products without original lot identifications or with removed/tampered lot identification at the point of importation, as well as restricting the sale of products whose original lot code was in any way defaced or covered.
+• Specify that tampering with / removing lot identification is illegal and that strict sanctions are foreseen to restrict the import, distribution, and sale of products without original lot identifications or with removed/tampered lot identification at the point of importation, as well as restricting the sale of products whose original lot code was in any way defaced or covered.